-I imagine most folks reading this article are somewhat familiar with Dave Canterbury’s Pathfinder School and the Basic class, so I’ll move on to the core of this article.
+I imagine most folks reading this article are somewhat familiar with Dave Canterbury’s Pathfinder School and the school’s survival classes, so I’ll move on to the core of this article.

-On the Self Reliance Outfitters’ website you will find a general list of the equipment you should bring.
-In this article I’m going to cover the specific gear I’m taking for the class component.
+On the Self Reliance Outfitters’ website you will find a general list of the equipment you should bring for each class.
+In this article I’m going to cover the specific gear I’m taking for the basic class.

 The 10 C’s of Survivability

 - CUTTING TOOLS:

 - Saw – Silky Gomboy 270 The fastest saw in the west, only kidding.
 It’s the fastest saw in the world.
 I find this saw to be far superior In regards to cutting than any other folding hand saws on the market.

 - COMBUSTION DEVICES:

 - Lighters – 2x Bic Lighters, Full Size I don’t believe there’s a more reliable lighter in the ballpark of a standard Bic, don’t cheap out you’ll regret it.

 - Magnifying Glass – 10X Magnifying Glass If you haven’t practiced solar ignition, you probably Should.
 It’s an entertaining way to make fire.

 - Ferro Rod – 1/2 x 5 in Ferro Rod Nothing against larger ferro rods, but I happen to have a couple of these already.